etlon/hs-fulda-ERROR40game/README.md

 #### Where is the game.save file located?
 - The game.save file is located in your documents folder
 #### How do I save my current progress?
-- Your progress will be saved automatically every 10 minutes or when you close the game by pressing the X in the top right corner
+- Your progress will be saved automatically every 10 minutes or by closing the game via the X in the top right corner of your game
 #### I lost my progress
 - Please contact maxt3rbaxt3r on github